Sumerian language: Number

 The plural marker proper is (𒂊)𒉈 /-(e)ne/.
 (Note: The initial vowel /e/ appears only after a consonant and is absent after a vowel.
 Jagersma believes that it contracts with a preceding vowel, while lengthening it.
 In Old Babylonian Sumerian, spellings suggesting such assimilation are found: 𒇽𒅇𒉈 lu_{2}-u_{3}-ne "men".)
 It is used only with nouns of the animate gender and its use is optional.
 It is often omitted when other parts of the clause indicate the plurality of the referent.
 Thus, it is not used if the noun is modified by a numeral (𒇽𒁹𒁹𒁹 lu_{2} eš_{5} "three men").
-It has also been observed that until the Ur III period, the marker generally isn't used in a noun phrase in the absolutive case, unless this is necessary for disambiguation.
+It has also been observed that until the Ur III period, the marker generally is not used in a noun phrase in the absolutive case, unless this is necessary for disambiguation.
 Instead, the plurality of the absolutive participant is commonly expressed only by the form of the verb in the clause: e.g. 𒇽𒁀𒀄𒀄𒌍 lu_{2} ba-zaḫ_{3}-zaḫ_{3}-eš "the men ran away", 𒇽𒈬𒅇𒆪𒁉𒌍 lu_{2} mu-u_{3}-dab_{5}-be_{2}-eš "I caught the men".
 The plural marker is not used when referring to a group of people, because a group of people is treated as inanimate; e.g. 𒀳 engar "farmer" with no plural marker may refer to "(the group of) farmers".

 As the following example shows, the marker is appended to the end of the phrase, even after a relative clause:

 Likewise, the plural marker is usually (albeit not always) added only once when a whole series of coordinated nouns have plural reference: